Steps in Preparing and Undergoing a New Jersey Divorce

 If the parties cannot come to an agreement after all of the above steps, and if they do not enter into an agreement to arbitrate the issues, then they will proceed to this last step.
 The parties will go to trial and the court will decide the issues.
 After the trial is over, the court will issue you a Final Judgment of Divorce, and the parties will finally have obtained a New Jersey divorce.

-As illustrated by the above, the New Jersey divorce process can be a long and confusing one.
+As illustrated above, the New Jersey divorce process can be a long and confusing one.
 Having the assistance of a New Jersey divorce attorney to guide you through it is very helpful.
+In the event that you nee more general information regarding divorce or other aspects of family law, check out our blog and articles on our website.
 If you are going through a divorce, contact the experienced divorce lawyers at Snyder Sarno D'Aniello Maceri & da Costa LLC to schedule an appointment with one of our attorneys.